JimFawcett/JimFawcett/README.md

 ### Hi, I'm a retired Teaching Professor from the Computer Engineering Program at Syracuse University.
 Before that worked in industry as a System Engineer and Software Developer. 👋<br />
 - Now collaborating on C++, C#, and especially Rust projects.
+- Started working with C++ in 1988 and, since retiring focusing a lot on Rust.
+- Rust seems to have found the sweet spot for performance, memory and data race safety, and expressiveness.

 <!--
 **JimFawcett/JimFawcett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.